 H.B.
 No. 3181 amends the Texas Family Code to enhance the enforcement of court orders regarding child possession and access.
-A new section, 156.107, is added, which allows a court to modify existing orders if a conservator is found in contempt for denying possession or access to a child, provided they have been previously found in contempt at least three times.
-Additionally, Section 157.165 is revised to prevent the court from placing a respondent on community supervision if they have repeatedly failed to comply with orders regarding child access.
+A new section, 156.107, is added, which allows a court to modify existing orders if a conservator is found in contempt for denying court-ordered possession or access to a child, provided they have been previously found in contempt at least three times.
+Additionally, Section 157.165 is revised to prohibit the court from placing a respondent on community supervision if they have repeatedly failed to comply with orders regarding child access.

 House Committee Report: Family Code 157.165, Family Code 157.167, Family Code 157.168 (Family Code 157)